marksmccann/froyo/docs/getting-started/creating-a-component.md

 ### Add Event Listener

 Event listeners should also be created in `initialize`.
-Event listeners should be added to an object using the framework's custom [`addEventListener`](../api/listener-utilities.md#addeventlistener) utility.
-This utility adds the event and returns a function that will remove it when the component is destroyed.
-This object should be assigned to [`this.listeners`](../api/component.md#listeners).
+Create them with the [`addEventListener`](../api/listener-utilities.md#addeventlistener) utility and store the result in an object assigned to [`this.listeners`](../api/component.md#listeners).

 :::info

-It is a best practice to define event callbacks as class methods with a name beginning with `handle`.
+Event handlers should typically be defined on the instance as a class method, with a name that begins with "handle".
 This keeps the component organized and avoids unnecessary clutter in `initialize`.
-Note that the method is [bound to the instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) so that `this` refers to the component instance instead of the button element.
+Note that the method is [bound to the instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) so that `this` refers to the component instance instead of the event target.

 :::